All in at every level

 Greenwood Genetic Center, Greenwood, SC

-Vanderbilt University School of Medicine and Vanderbilt Kennedy Center for Research on Human Development, Nashville, TN
+Vanderbilt University School of Medicine and Vanderbilt Kennedy Center, Nashville, TN